The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Family swimming, resort facilities, relaxed dining

 Choeng Mon is our go-to recommendation for families who find Chaweng too busy but still want good swimming and facilities.
-This white-sand bay strikes that perfect balance – it’s developed enough to have everything you need, but quiet enough to feel like you’re actually on holiday.
+This white-sand bay strikes a good balance – it’s developed enough to have everything you need, but quiet enough to feel like you’re actually on holiday.

-The swimming here is excellent, especially in the middle section of the beach where the water stays deep enough even at low tide.
-We’ve found the northern and southern ends get a bit rocky, but the central stretch has powder-soft sand that’s perfect for beach walks and sandcastle building.
+The swimming here is good, especially in the middle section of the beach where the water stays deep enough even at low tide.
+We’ve found the northern and southern ends get a bit rocky, but the central stretch has soft sand that’s great for beach walks and sandcastle building.

 Several of the beachfront resorts, including the Kimpton Kitalay, welcome outside guests to their beach clubs and restaurants.
 You’ll find everything from casual Thai beach cafes to upscale dining, and most places will let you use their sun loungers if you’re buying drinks or food.